How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 About 30 seconds per high-stakes output.
 Adding the verification turn doubles your token usage on that one prompt.
 In exchange, you stop shipping fabricated stats to clients and stop quoting people who never said it.

-Two extra rules I follow:
+Two rules I follow without exception:

 • Never copy a number directly from any AI into client work without checking it.
 The cost of one wrong stat in a deliverable is bigger than the time savings of pasting it raw.